wmde/wikidata-map/DATA.md

+# Data

-Data is generated from a Wikidata JSON dump loaded into Hadoop.
+Data is generated from a Wikidata JSON dump loaded into Hadoop on the Wikimedia Foundation Analaytics cluster.

-Queries in this file were written and run on 9 May 2020 by Addshore...
+Queries in this file were origionally written and run on 9 May 2020 by Addshore...

-## Table Creation
+## Setting up data infrastruture

 These tables only need to be created once...

 ```
-CREATE TABLE addshore.wikidata_map_item_coordinates (
+CREATE TABLE IF NOT EXISTS addshore.wikidata_map_item_coordinates (
     `id` string                            COMMENT 'The id of the entity, Q32753077 for instance',
     `globe` string,
     `longitude` string,